EmanuelePavese/group15-hw-SC-NaN/README.md

 <img src="./images/GRANULATOR.png" style="height: 70px; width:400px;"/>

 Granulator 5000 is a virtual instrument based on granular synthesis specially develop for "retro" video games sound design.
 Feel free to load your own samples or to use the build-in signals inside the synthesizer (SineFM or Noise) to "granulate" your own Foley sound effects.
-Also, you can load one of the 7 foley and soundscapes presents (Foot steps, Laser Gun, explosion, spooky, etc).
+Also, you can load one of the 7 foley and soundscapes present (Foot steps, Laser Gun, explosion, spooky, etc).

 <img src="./images/main.png" style="height:400px; width:350px;"/>